quaintm/octopus/bugs-and-to-do.md

 ###Monica's to do:

-case details -- see staff members on case form
+1. case details -- see staff members on case form

-add other staff besides lead to new case form-- with tags
+2. add other staff besides lead to new case form-- with tags

+NB: There are some problems here, tags works as an autocomplete & a selector meaning you can have new tags in the field.
+The problem with users is that they are non-extendable (no new ones) so we'd have to work on a more difficult set of logic to fix the issue.
+It's doable, but you'd likely need to dive into the javascript to *disable* X being a valid tag if it's not already known.
+We could handle it on the server, but that's bad UI.
+I recommend Multi-Select

-~~case lead change doesn't work right now~~ Done
+3. ~~case lead change doesn't work right now~~ Done

-change #CRD to string
+4. ~~change #CRD to string~~ Done

 Notes from demo: